trdownie/ucd-cv-website/README.md

 As earlier mentioned, the **imagery** used here is minimal.
 The image on the landing page has been rendered in black & white with a circle of colour to match the aesthetic of the site.
 The icons chosen were minimalistic to convey meaning, not to add flare that can take a user’s attention from the message.
 The screenshots are also in black & white for consistency.

 The **copy** used follows the trend of minimal, purposeful and concise.
-Strunk’s “omit needles words” is still the perfect advice on copy from his The Elements of Style, a guide to copy from 1918 that is still as relevant today as ever.
+Strunk’s “omit needles words” is still the perfect advice on copy from his book, The Elements of Style, a guide to copy from 1918 that is still as relevant today as ever.
 This has been the overarching theme of the site: by ensuring conciseness, the required information can be provided without anything superfluous.
 (This README could perhaps benefit from that seminal advice – but this is, of course, outlined in additional detail for assessment purposes.)
 Finally, the tone of voice is clear, confident and collaborative, while balancing to-the-point professionalism, such as “recent projects”, with personality, by using colloquialisms such as “let’s talk”.

 -----------------------------